 Chain 122, (or if you prefer, chain any number to reach 60 inches, or any length you choose.)
 Keep this chain fairly snug, or use a hook one size smaller.
 You don’t want a saggy starting chain.
 Also, work into the back bumps on the chain. you’ll have a neater finish.)

-ROW 1: Work 1 HDC into each chain across.
+Row 1: Starting in the 3rd chain from the hook, work 1 HDC into each chain across.
 Chain 2 and turn. (this chain never counts as a stitch.)

-ROW 2: Work into the back loop of the HDC of the row below with a double slip stitch.
-Work each stitch across.
+Row 2: Work 1 HDSS in the back loop of each stitch across.
 Chain 2 and turn, (this chain 2 never counts as a stitch either.)

-Repeat row 1 and 2 until your blanket is 40 inches wide, or however wide you choose.
+Repeat rows 2 and 3 until your blanket is 40 inches wide, or however wide you choose.
 However, it looks nice to make the last row be the HDC row.

 Now for the pom poms:

 Be prepared for a bit of a mess.
 These little puff balls shed after they are cut.
-It’s a natural occurence of chenille.
+It’s a natural occurrence of chenille.
 And you’ll need to do some extra shaking.

-I made ten for my blanket, which is a 60×40.
+I made ten for my crochet pom pom blanket, which is a 60 in x 40 in.
 I am putting them on the 40 inch sides, so the ends essentially.

 I highly am encouraging you to pull the middles tight with a string, or crochet thread, something you can pull really tight.
 And then wrap them one more time with a piece of the blanket yarn so you can tie them onto the end of your blanket.